jsoma/tesseract-uzn/pytesseract-uzn/README.md

 Instead, we're going to **read in the uzn file manually, then loop through each zone**.
 In each loop, we'll use PIL to crop the image, and use pytesseract on the cropped image.
 And then we'll be done!

-You can see an actual example in [pytesseract and uzn files.ipynb](pytesseract and uzn files.ipynb).
+You can see an actual example in [this notebook](pytesseract.ipynb).